francescopace/whisperize/README.md

 # Whisperize

-A Python application for real-time audio transcription and speaker diarization using Whisper and PyAnnote.
+A Python application for real-time audio transcription and speaker diarization using Faster-Whisper and PyAnnote.

 ## Features
 - Real-time audio transcription optimized for Apple Silicon using MLX